Kinshasa: Economy

+Mining sector and export growth

+In 2022, Kinshasa's GDP exceeded initial expectations by expanding 8.5%, as reported by the International Monetary Fund (IMF).
+The mining industry in the DRC has been instrumental in maintaining a positive economic outlook, even amidst the COVID-19 pandemic.
+Raw material exports, particularly cobalt and copper, have experienced historically high prices, resulting in substantial investment in the industry.
+Parenthetically, production has increased, and Covid-related restrictions have eased, leading to sustained economic growth.

+Fiscal performance and debt sustainability

+Despite facing external challenges, including the repercussions of the Russo-Ukrainian War, the DRC has shown fiscal stability.
+In 2022, tax performance exceeded projections, showcasing improved revenue generation.
+However, increased expenditures related to security concerns and internal arrears resulted in a deterioration of the overall budget balance.
+Nevertheless, the DRC's debt risk remains moderate, with public debt at 24.7% of GDP.
+The approval of the third review of the IMF program reflects the satisfactory performance of the country's reform efforts.

+Companies, foreign exchange reserves, international support

-Big manufacturing companies such as Marsavco S.A., All Pack Industries and Angel Cosmetics are located in the centre of town (Gombe) in Kinshasa.
+Big manufacturing companies such as Marsavco S.A., All Pack Industries and Angel Cosmetics are located in the center of town (Gombe) in Kinshasa.

 There are many other industries, such as Trust Merchant Bank, located in the heart of the city.
 Food processing is a major industry, and construction and other service industries also play a significant role in the economy.

 Although home to only 13% of the DRC's population, Kinshasa accounts for 85% of the Congolese economy as measured by gross domestic product.
 A 2004 investigation found 70% of inhabitants employed informally, 17% in the public sector, 9% in the formal private sector, and 3% other, of a total 976,000 workers.
 Most new jobs are classified as informal.
+By the end of 2022, Kinshasa's foreign exchange reserves had seen a significant improvement, soaring past $4.5 billion.
+The DRC benefits from support and partnerships with several global organizations and financial institutions, including the IMF, World Bank, African Development Bank, European Union, China and France.

 The People's Republic of China has been heavily involved in the Congo since the 1970s, when they financed the construction of the Palais du Peuple and backed the government against rebels in the Shaba war.
 In 2007–2008 China and Congo signed an agreement for an $8.5 billion loan for infrastructure development.
 Chinese entrepreneurs are gaining an increasing share of local marketplaces in Kinshasa, displacing in the process formerly successful Congolese, West African, Indian, and Lebanese merchants.

 Mean household spending in 2005 was the equivalent of US$2,150, amounting to $1 per day per person.
 The median household spending was $1,555, 66 cents per person per day.
 Among the poor, more than half of this spending goes to food, especially bread and cereal.